 First, you and your pet become nationally registered as a therapy animal team.
 Our Paws Can Heal therapy animal teams are nationally registered and have 6 to 12 months of experience as a therapy animal team in a healthcare setting.

-How can my pet and I become a registered animal assisted therapy team?
+How can my pet and I become a nationally registered animal assisted therapy team?

 There are several national organizations that evaluate and register therapy animal teams.
-The evaluator will test you and your animal.
+They will test you and your animal.
 Your pet will need to be calm and predictable, pass basic obedience skills tests, and be comfortable in a variety of settings and environments.
-Please see our information on therapy animal registration organizations.
+Phoenix Children's recognizes the following registration organizations:

 www.therapydogs.com (Alliance of Therapy Dogs, formerly known as Therapy Dogs Inc.)

-My pet and I are already a registered therapy animal team.
-How can we become an animal assisted therapy team at Phoenix Children’s?
+My pet and I are already a registered assisted therapy animal team.
+What is our next step?